slightlyfaulty/stylus-native-loader/README.md

               },

               /**
                * Toggle watching directories for changes.
-Useful when using
-               * wildcard imports to trigger a recompile when new files are
+Allows new files to
-               * added in watch mode.
+               * be detected in watch mode when using glob imports.
                *
                * @type {boolean}
                * @default true